How Can I Get the Most Out of My Relationship with My Staffing Agency?

 “...money is important, for sure, however, a lot of people now are looking to keep their emotional and mental wellbeing a top priority.
 They look at work as their livelihood not that work will be their life.
 Feeling like your work is helping the greater good of the company and your team, really means a great deal, and getting the acknowledgment and credit for a job well done makes people feel happy and useful which can often mean more than dollars.”

 When recruiting, avoid describing your company culture as 'one big family' as this conjures negative connotations for candidates and could be keeping top talent from applying.
-Families fight, argue, take sides, and expect favors, whereas a company should be respectful, professional, and appreciate your time and thoughts.
+Families fight, argue, take sides, and expect favors, whereas a company should be respectful, and professional, and appreciate your time and thoughts.

 According to Brandee, “describing company culture as ‘we’re just one big family’ can often deter top talent from joining your team, since most professionals are looking for unique opportunities to advance their careers within a supportive team of like-minded experts.”